sumgwork/qantas-dev-challenge/README.md

 **styled components**
 For CSS in JS, and global styling of the app

+Have tried to include use of some react concepts like Hooks, Higher Order Components, Render Props etc. Since this was a very small project, I had to compromise with code consistency to include as many variations of doing stuff as possible.

 ###TESTING
 Some sample test cases have been included to ensure some code coverage is provided.
 This app employs Jest test runner with Enzyme.